klm127/outerdocs/README.md

 */
 ```

-And the output in the docs will be:
-And in your output documentation, you will have something like:
+And in your output documentation, you will have:
 <dl class="details">
  <dt class="tag-see">See:</dt>
  <dd class="tag-see">